devOpifex/component/README.md

 - `.test_server` - `test_server`

 These are the functions that one should use in the application.
+Always work on the functions starting with a dot (e.g.: `.test_ui`).

 ## Example

-Example based on the abose "test" component.
+Example based on the abose "test" component, after running `devtools::document()`

 ```r
 library(shiny)